John-Abbott-College/6P3-Notes/labs/reterminal-setup/index.md

     - Set locale settings: `America/Montreal`
     - Disable telemetry.
     - Enable “eject media” and “play sound when finished”.
-    - Take note of your hostname, username, and password (see Moodle for place to enter this information)
+    - Take note of your hostname, username, and password on the [Lab 2 assignment on Moodle](https://moodle.johnabbott.qc.ca/mod/assign/view.php?id=68921)
         - You will be responsible for maintaining your system.
         - *If you get locked out, you may have to re-image the system.*
     - **Press "SAVE" when finished.**